SimonHFrost/simonhfrost/README.md

 ### Simon Frost

-Welcome.
-Check out some of my public projects I've worked on recently, most code heavy stuff is private.
+Welcome ✨.
+Check out the public projects I've worked on recently.
+Mainly JS, CSS, some php, some flutter.

+Most code heavy stuff is private.
+Don't scroll down too far because there be skellingtons ☠️.

 <!--
 **SimonHFrost/simonhfrost** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.